 The New York arbitration has continued in parallel with the English proceedings.
-An award is awaited in October 2022.
-There is therefore now a high likelihood of conflicting decisions on the validity of the arbitration agreement in Nifty's T&Cs.
-If the New York arbitrator finds in favour of Mr Soleymani then this will likely be the end of the matter.
+An award is awaited.
+Therefore, there is now a likelihood of conflicting decisions on the validity of the arbitration agreement in Nifty's T&Cs.
+If the New York arbitrator finds in favour of Soleymani then this will likely be the end of the matter.

-If not, the English High Court will have to consider the potentially difficult issues of whether Mr Soleymani is a consumer in this context, how online marketplaces target their business at different jurisdictions (and whether the nature of NFTs and other cryptoassets is relevant in that assessment) and when a requirement to arbitrate is unfair in this case.
-The outcome is not a foregone conclusion; assessments of the fairness of arbitration agreements have gone both ways in the past, often influenced by the personal circumstances of the consumer.28
+If not, the English High Court will have to consider the potentially difficult issues of whether Soleymani is a consumer in this context, how online marketplaces target their business at different jurisdictions (and whether the nature of NFTs and other crypto assets is relevant in that assessment) and when a requirement to arbitrate is unfair in this case.
+The outcome is not a foregone conclusion; assessments of the fairness of arbitration agreements have gone both ways in the past, often influenced by the personal circumstances of the consumer.